Glectron/glectron/README.md

 # Work In Progress
 The project is still in Early State of development.
 You can check out all technical concepts in [Discussions](https://github.com/Glectron/glectron/discussions).

+It's _not recommended_ to use this framework now.
+All APIs are **not stable**, which means they are subject to be changed anytime.

 # Project Structure
 <pre>
 ├── assets <i>(Project assets)</i>